Sulu Archipelago: 1844–1898: Spanish occupation

 The Sulu Archipelago during the Spanish occupation.

-In 1844, Governor General Narciso Claveria led yet another expedition against Jolo and in 1848, Claveria with powerful gunboats Magallanes, El Cano, and Reina de Castilla brought from Europe supervised the attack on the Balangingi stronghold in Tungkil.
-The raid resulted in the capture of many Sama Balangingi and the exile of many to the tobacco fields of Cagayan Valley.
+In 1844, Governor General Narciso Claveria led yet another expedition against Jolo and in 1848, Claveria, with powerful gunboats Magallanes, El Cano, and Reina de Castilla, which he had brought from Europe, supervised the attack on the Balangingi stronghold in Tungkil.
+The raid resulted in the capture of many Sama Balangingi, who were exiled to the tobacco fields of the Cagayan Valley.
 The leader of the Sama, Paglima Taupan, was not captured.
-With the fall of the Balangingi, a powerful ally of the Sulu Sultanate was decimated, beginning the decline of the sultanate's maritime sea power.
+With the fall of the Balangingi, a powerful ally of the Sulu Sultanate, the sultanate's maritime power began to decline.
 In 1850, Governor General Juan Urbiztondo continued with Claveria's campaign and annihilated the remaining Balangingi strongholds at Tungkil.
 A raid on Jolo that year was a failure.
 On 28 February 1851, Urbiztondo launched another campaign against Jolo, razed the whole town and confiscated 112 pieces of artillery.
 The Spanish troops later withdrew.
 Also, in 1851, a peace treaty was signed between the Sulu Sultanate and the Spanish, though the terms were understood differently by each party.

 In 1876, the Spanish launched a campaign to occupy Jolo.
-Spurred by their need to curb slave raiding, and concerned about other European colonial efforts in the region, the Spanish made a final bid to consolidate their rule in their southern frontier.
-The British had established trading centres in Jolo by the 19th century and the French were offering to purchase Basilan Island from the Spanish government.
+Spurred by their need to curb slave raiding and concerned about other European colonial efforts in the region, the Spanish made a final bid to consolidate their rule in their southern frontier.
+The British had established trading centres in Jolo by the 19th century, and the French were offering to purchase Basilan Island from the Spanish government.
 On 21 February 1876, the Spaniards assembled the largest contingent against Jolo, consisting of 9,000 soldiers in 11 transports, 11 gunboats, and 11 steamboats.
 Headed by Admiral Jose Malcampo, they captured Jolo and established a Spanish settlement.